todthomson/todthomson.github.io/_posts/2015-05-03-developer-health-check-2015-edition.md

 [__slide deck available on Speaker Deck__](https://speakerdeck.com/todthomson/developer-health-check-2015-edition)
 in any case.

-As always please drop me a [line](mailto:tod@todthomson.com) or a
+Please drop me a
+[line](mailto:tod@todthomson.com)
+or a
 [tweet](https://twitter.com/todthomson)
-if you have any feedback.
+if you have any feedback or questions.